-Preeti’s area of expertise lies in fast paced footwork, intense facial expressions especially the nava rasas (nine basic emotions), and the art of Nattuvangam (verbal incantations of the rhythmical patterns of footwork).
-For the above she has received the rarest of reviews from the harshest of critics in India and the U.S. She has performed at major Cultural Organizations in India during the December Dance Festival.
+Preeti’s area of expertise lies in fast paced footwork, intense facial expressions and the art of Nattuvangam (verbal incantations of the rhythmical patterns of footwork).
+She has received the rarest of reviews from the harshest of critics in India and the U.S. She has performed at major Cultural Organizations in India during the December Dance Festival.
 Her notable performances have been at Sri Kapali Fine Arts, Indian Fine Arts, Nungambakkam Cultural Academy, Kartik Fine Arts, Bharat Kalachar and many more.

 Preeti was specially invited to perform for the Cultural Secretary of France, Jack Lang, at the Alliance D’Francaise.
-In 1992 she was rated at one of the top ten dancers in South India by the Indian Fine Arts Academy.
+In 1992 she was rated at one of the top ten upcoming dancers in South India by the Indian Fine Arts Academy.
 Preeti’s strong command over rhythm and her flawless footwork have captivated audiences everywhere.

 “Tapasya”, was choreographed and directed by Preeti for Ekal Vidyalaya.
 The tickets to this show sold out weeks in advance and went on to raise funds to create more than 100 schools in rural India.
 In 2012, “Chapters of her life,” debuted to a full house and generated a sizable amount of money for St. Judes Children’s Research Hospital.

-Recently, Preeti and her daughter, Nethra Valli Shah, debuted their duet “The Curious Curators” at the prestigious Opperman Music Hall, in FSU.
+On October 20th, 2018, Preeti and her daughter, Nethra Valli Shah, debuted their duet “The Curious Curators” at the prestigious Opperman Music Hall, in FSU.

 This rare combination of choreographer, singer and nattuvangist have helped Preeti in directing several successful productions and in making complete artists out of her students.

 Preeti founded Natyam Arts Academy where she imparts training to students of all ages.
 She has conducted concerts for her students and their Arangetram or the debut performances.
 Preeti resides in Dunwoody with her children Nethra and Rushab.